-Government remittances Trade payables are unsecured and are usually paid within 30 days of recognition.
-The carrying amount of trade and other payable are considered to be the same as their fair values due to their
+Trade payables are unsecured and are usually paid within 30 days of recognition.
+The carrying amount of trade and other payable are considered to be the same as their fair values due to their short-term nature.

 Payroll accruals include bonus and vacation pay payable.
-Total salaries and wages paid to employees during the year was \$406,267 (2019:\$305,488).
+Total salaries and wages paid to employees during the year was \$502,991 (2020:\$406,267).
 Salaries and wages were charged to Statement of Comprehensive Income.